unboxed/unboxed.co/source/blog/2017-01-11-the-five-day-design-sprint-with-guy-s-st-thomas-nhs-foundation-trust-pediatric-allergy-team.md

 ![Guy’s & St. Thomas’ NHS Foundation Trust Sprint 1](http://i1291.photobucket.com/albums/b548/grammccram/DSC03509_zpsvmn7k0me.jpg)

-10am Monday morning: Day One of the sprint with The Pediatric Allergy Team.<br/>
+10am Monday morning: Day One of the sprint with The Paediatric Allergy Team.<br/>

 ![Guy’s & St. Thomas’ NHS Foundation Trust Sprint 2](http://i1291.photobucket.com/albums/b548/grammccram/DSC03983%202_zps7v4tldv9.jpg)

 The first thing to do was introduce ourselves to one another.
-From left to right: Hazel (Senior Finance Manager), Yasmin (Deputy Service Manager), Miranda (Service Manager), Roisin (Service Lead) and Ruth (Dietician for Pediatric Allergy).
+From left to right: Hazel (Senior Finance Manager), Yasmin (Deputy Service Manager), Miranda (Service Manager), Roisin (Service Lead) and Ruth (Dietician for Paediatric Allergy).
 And at the far back - left is [Cale](https://twitter.com/tlfrd) (an Unboxed developer), [myself](https://unboxed.co/people/#leon-odey-knight) on the right and [Martyn](http://www.unboxed.co/people/#martyn-evans) (our Head of Product) is the man behind the camera.<br/>

 The next task: The outline for the week ahead.<br/>